jimTheSTEAMClown/Robots-Rovers-Project-Template/AI-Rules/🧠AI_Rules_Top_Level_Projects.md

 ## Read & Apply The Folloing Rules For Specific Types Of Software or Hardware Projects:

+- At the beginning of a new chat, report all the rules you are following.
+- Honor any hierarchical application of rules and report when a rule is overloaded by another rule.
+- Report any Rule conflicts & ask for a user directed resolution.
+Don't guess.

 ### Documentation and Communication Rules

 For all projects, apply thses Documentation and Communication Rules